Cloud Security Best Practices

 • Network Security: Protecting the network infrastructure and controlling traffic flow.

-• Virtual Private Cloud (VPC) / Virtual Network (VNet): Logically isolated sections of the cloud where you can launch resources.
+• Virtual Private Cloud (VPC) / Virtual Network (VNet): Logically isolated networks in the cloud.

-• Subnets: Dividing a VPC/VNet into smaller, isolated networks (e.g., public for web servers, private for databases).
+• Subnets: Dividing a VPC/VNet into smaller networks (public for web, private for databases).

-• Security Groups / Network Security Groups (NSGs): Virtual firewalls that control inbound and outbound traffic to instances or subnets.
+• Security Groups / NSGs: Virtual firewalls that control inbound and outbound traffic.

 • Network ACLs (NACLs): Stateless packet filtering for subnets.